 Call to Order and Pledge of Allegiance

 Roll Call

 Public Comments: Persons wishing to address the Board on PCTA matters may as determined by the Chair; comments are limited to three minutes or deferred until the specific agenda item.

+Introduction of Guest: Randal Hernandez, Director of Government Affairs, Charter/Spectrum

 Consent Calendar: All matters listed under the Consent Calendar are considered to be routine and will be enacted on simultaneously with one motion without discussion, unless separate action and/or discussion is requested by a board member, staff, or a member of the public.

-A. Minute Approval of June 21, 2017 Regular Meeting - See backup to Item 4A.
+Minute Approval of February 21, 2018 Regular Meeting: See backup to Item 5A.

-B. Receive/File Registers No. 10585 - 10628 - See backup to Item 4B.
+Receive/File Register No. 10937 - 10968: See backup to Item 5B.

-C. Receive/File June 2017 Treasurer’s/Administrative Expenditures Report –
+Receive/File February 2018 Treasurer’s/Administrative Expenditure Report:

-See backup to Item 4C.
+See backup to Item 5C.

-D. Receive/File June 2017 P.E.G.
-Report - See backup to Item 4D.
+Receive/File February 2018 P.E.G.
+Report: See backup to Item 5D.

 RECOMMENDED ACTION: PCTA Board approve all items on the Consent Calendar.